review---/vagrant-do-privoxy/README.md

 Vagrantfile in this repository creates a VM(droplet) on digitalocean and configures sshd and privoxy using Ansible provisioner.
 So, if you don't have [Vagrant](https://www.vagrantup.com/), [Ansible](http://www.ansible.com/home) and [vagrant-digitalocean plugin](https://github.com/smdahlen/vagrant-digitalocean/), you need to install them first.

-1. Install required packages.
+* Install required packages.
 ```
 sudo apt-get install vagrant ansible
-sudo vagrant plugin install vagrant-digitalocean
+vagrant plugin install vagrant-digitalocean
 ```
-2. Clone this repository
+* Clone this repository
 ```
 git clone https://github.com/daikikohara/vagrant-do-privoxy.git
 ```
-3. Configure some part of files according to your configuration.
+* Configure some part of files according to your configuration.
-4. Run the Vagrantfile
+* Run the Vagrantfile
 ```
-sudo vagrant up --provider=digital_ocean
+vagrant up --provider=digital_ocean
 ```

 If you would like to ssh to the server using `vagrant ssh`, you'll need to add `config.ssh.port = '443'` in your Vagrantfile after step 4.